NREL/Wattile/README.md

 You can either use Conda or Poetry as your local package manager.

 #### Poetry set up
+* Note: for many of these steps, you need to be off the vpn to avoid an SSLError
 1. Ensure that your local python version is 3.6.6
     ```
     $ python -V